 Vitamin B6 HCL (Pyridoxine Hydrochloride) is used to reinforce nutrition in the food industry.
-Applications for vitamin B6 include in breakfast cereals, sugar, infant formula, fruit drinks and meal replacements.
+Vitamin B6 Pyridoxine hydrochloride uses include in breakfast cereals, sugar, infant formula, fruit drinks and meal replacements.
 Though it’s considered safe, some are convinced it has potentially dangerous health effects.

-Although Vitamin B6 (Pyridoxine) generally regarded as a very safe and effective supplement, there can be some minor side effects.
+Although Vitamin B6 (Pyridoxine hydrochloride) generally regarded as a very safe and effective supplement, there can be some minor side effects.
 The side effects may:

 - severe headache, tiredness, dizziness,mental/mood changes (such as irritability, depression), vision changes (such asdouble vision, blurred vision), dry/peeling skin, bone/joint pain, loss of appetite,yellowing skin/eyes, dark urine, severe stomach/abdominal pain.